yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 	"./ringfit.mp4| Ring Fit Adventure, again"
   >}}

-`Project Gaia`, our Virtual File System rewrite is progressing smoothly.
-As a tip, SSD users will benefit from extra access time performance with it.
+`Project Gaia`, is progressing smoothly.
+As a tip, SSD users will notice improvements.

 Blinkhawk informs us that `Project Y.F.C.` will be grouping together the changes into smaller pieces, to get more progressive updates instead of delaying for a big release that would require more testing time.